 People eligible to enroll in classes at WSU include:

 - Students enrolled at WSU within the last two calendar years who have not graduated with their bachelor's degree.

 - Students previously enrolled at WSU more than two years ago who have reactivated their file for the current or next term.

-- Newly admitted students for the current or next term who have signed up for orientation, completed the pre-advising requirement (if needed), completed the placement exams (if needed), met with an advisor and have all holds released.
+- Newly admitted students for the current or next term who have signed up for orientation, completed the pre-advising worksheet at orientation (if needed), completed the placement exams (if needed), met with an advisor (if required) and have all holds released.